Lunch Room

 Ilford Galerie Smooth Cotton Rag 310 gsm

-Two ceiling fans hang motionless above a vast concrete floor.
-A desk and chair remain against the far wall.
-Locker units line the room beneath four steel-framed windows.
+Two ceiling fans suspended above a large concrete floor.
+A desk and single chair remain against the far wall.
+Locker units run along the wall beneath four steel-framed windows.
 Graffiti marks the plaster.
+No machinery or equipment visible in the frame.

 Edition